 I swapped out the oil for my roasted pecan butter.
 Ever since I discovered the magic of what pecan butter did for my Supersized Chocolate Chip Cookies (most popular recipe on my blog!), I pretty much decided I will be using it going forward for A LOT of baking, instead of oils or vegan butter.
 It’s magic, I tell ya! 🙂 Why?
 Because it is creamy, buttery, slightly sweet and imparts a richer flavor than butter or oil can do.

-So, for these pancakes I used the pecan butter instead of oil, used whole wheat pastry flour for the wonderful tenderness it gives pancakes, and I used maple syrup as the sweetner for that deep sweetness.
+So, for these pancakes, I used the pecan butter instead of oil, used whole wheat pastry flour for the wonderful tenderness it gives pancakes, and I used maple syrup as the sweetener for that deep sweetness.
 Maple syrup is my favorite unrefined sugar.
 I also made my own “Oreo” cookie crumbles and “cream” syrup.

 Cookies ‘N’ Cream Pancakes (I halved the recipe since they were just for me, so double for a family serving)

 1/4 cup + 2 tablespoons coconut milk (almond milk works too)

 2 heaping tablespoons roasted pecan butter

 1 teaspoon bourbon vanilla extract (gives that wonderful cream vanilla flavor)

 1/4 cup cookie crumbles (either uses homemade chocolate wafers, Oreos, or my own cookie crumbles below)

 1. Add flaxseed, milk and apple cider vinegar to a small cup and whisk well until frothy, about a minute.
 Set aside for about 5 minutes.

 2. In a medium-sized bowl, combine the flour, baking powder, salt, and cornstarch.
 Whisk until thoroughly mixed.